 My Anatomy Of A Yoga Class

 This is where we drop into the practice and start class.
-Create a space to invite in presence and acute awareness of breath and body.
+Some people call this a yoga class opening sequence.
+Essentially, your goal is to create a space to invite in presence and acute awareness of breath and body.
 Some instructors guide a short meditation or breath work.

 After getting grounded on our mats, it’s important to physically warm up our body for more vigorous postures to come.